Coming April 8, 2025

 Upon returning to his rural family life, local bounty hunters descended on the small town, seeking a reward for capturing deserters.
 A failed attempt leads to the death of one bounty hunter and Howe's imprisonment.
 Torn from his young family once more, Howe is tried, convicted, and on August 26, 1864, becomes the only soldier hanged for desertion at Fort Mifflin.
 His body, rejected by the local graveyard, is finally laid to rest in the family plot, where one last letter was left for the widowed Hanna.

-A gripping short story cycle, Notes From a Deserter using a shifting point of view to explore themes of duty, sacrifice, and the cost of war on individuals and communities.
+A gripping short story cycle, Notes from a Deserter uses a shifting point of view to explore themes of duty, sacrifice, and the cost of war on individuals and communities.
 It's a moving collection of stories that captures the essence of a nation and its people in crisis while highlighting the tragic and profound impact on one Pennsylvania family.

 Advance Praise